Interpreting the Electron EDM Constraint: QULE-induced EDMs

+Some models of new physics will generate four-fermion operators that are not expressed in the chosen basis, so we must make use of identities to reduce to this basis to determine if the QULE Wilson coefficient ${\rm Im}\, C^{(3)}_{lequ; f}$ is nonzero.
+By Fierz rearrangement, we see that the four-fermi operators $({\bar \ell}u) \cdot ({\bar q}e)$ and $({\bar \ell}\cdot {\bar q})(ue)$ generate an EDM although the operator $({\bar \ell}e) \cdot ({\bar q}u)$ does not (though it does contribute to the CP-odd electron-nucleon term $C_S$ discussed in \S\ref{subsec:CScontrib}).
+Specifically, we have

+Thus, models that generate $(q {\bar e}) \cdot (\ell {\bar u})$ or $(q \cdot \ell) ({\bar u}{\bar e})$ will, when rewritten in the operator basis of \cite{Alonso:2013hga}, have a QULE contribution.
 In this section we will survey models of QULE-induced EDMs.
 The first case is a one-loop EDM arising from a tree-level QULE operator.
 The second case is a two-loop EDM arising when a QULE operator is generated through a one-loop box diagram.

-From \eqref{eq:QULEfierz} we see that the two 4-fermi operators generate both $C^{(3)}_{lequ; f}$ (and hence, at one higher loop order, an EDM) as well as $C^{(1)}_{lequ; f}$, which contributes to $C_S$ as discussed in \S\ref{subsec:CScontrib}.
+The two 4-fermi operators in \eqref{eq:QULEfierz} generate both $C^{(3)}_{lequ; f}$ (and hence, at one higher loop order, an EDM) as well as $C^{(1)}_{lequ; f}$, which contributes to $C_S$ as discussed in \S\ref{subsec:CScontrib}.
 Since ACME constrains the linear combination $d_{\rm ThO}$ in \eqref{eq:dThO}, we can ask whether the constraint on these operators is dominantly from $d_e$ or from $C_S$.
 The ratio of the two contributions is

 In the numerical estimate we have plugged in $M = 10~{\rm TeV}$ for the mass scale running in the loop, though the result depends only logarithmically on this choice.
 The upshot is that if new physics couples dominantly to a heavier up-type quark, the constraint is primarily on the electron EDM, while if new physics couples dominantly to the up quark, the constraint is primarily on the CP-odd electron-nucleon interaction $C_S$.
 This is consistent with results in \cite{Fuyuto:2018scm}.
 Of course, new physics might couple to all of the quarks, in which case the flavor structure of the interaction will determine which quark gives the largest contribution.